gosseynx/gosseynx.github.io/_posts/2024-01-21-staticman.md

 ## staticman ##

-I recently considered adding comments to my blog and after considering several alternatives (as [disqus](https://disqus.com/) for instance) I decided to choose [staticman](https://staticman.net) due to its open source nature and also because it keeps all the comments in your repository on GitHub and doesn't save them on a distant third party private server.
+I recently considered adding comments to my blog and after studying several alternatives (as [disqus](https://disqus.com/) for instance) I decided to choose [staticman](https://staticman.net) due to its open source nature and also because it keeps all the comments in your repository on GitHub and doesn't save them on a distant third party private server.

 Staticman is a JavaScript application which takes care of the user submitted content and transforms it in data to be strored in a sub directory of the blog repo on GitHub through a pull request.
-This contrent must be accepted or is automagically rendered according to the value of a moderation option.
+This content must be accepted or is automagically rendered according to the value of a moderation option.

 I found the documentation confusing regarding the first steps of the installation and that's the reason why I decided to make it more explicit.